like-it/Priya/README.md

 # Priya

-Visit priya.software for more information
+Visit https://priya.software for more information